yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 These things are not only _not helping_ you with your career.
 No. They are the enemies of it.
 Why?
 Because they take _a lot_ of your time and energy and, as a result, give you a false hope that your employer will notice your "efforts" and start paying you more money.

-One of the most popular enemies of your career is team building.
+One of the most widespread enemies of your career is team building.

-### You Work Overtime Without Compensation There
+### You Show That You Are Ready To Work For Free

 Wake up.
 Your colleagues [are not your friends](https://chinmaeke.wordpress.com/2017/03/14/your-colleagues-are-not-your-friends/).
-Team building with them is not a party with your friends, therefore.
-You are still at work.
-You should be very careful with what you are doing, what you are saying and about whom you are saying it.
+Team building with them is not a party with your friends therefore.
+You are still _at work_.

-Participating in team buildings is your job. __Every job should be paid.__ If it is not paid, you should not even start it.
-When your employer forces you to participate in team buildings, you have to answer something like this, in a very polite way:
+__Every work should be paid.__ If it is not paid, you should not even start it.
+When your employer forces you to participate in team buildings, instead of silently agreeing, you have to answer something like this, still in a very polite way:

 "Dear \<put the name of your employer here\>,